iq-motion-control/iq-module-communication-doc/docs/modules/vertiq_81xx_family.rst

 ********************************************
 The Vertiq 81-XX Generation 2 family does not support any connectors, and only accepts direct soldering to the exposed pads.

+More information about your module's electrical characteristics and connections can be found in the datasheet provided :ref:`below <81_datasheets>`.

 .. note::
         It is highly recommended for your and your module's safety that you shroud all connections with the supplied heat shrink.
         We recommend using a ¾” diameter heat shrink with a 3:1 shrink ratio.

-Final module with all connections and heat shrink
+Below is am 81-XX Generation 2 with all connections and heat shrink

 .. figure:: ../_static/module_pictures/81xx/gen2/81_gen2_fully_connected.png
         :width: 500